NOED7I/muletter/README.md

 ## Configuration

-**Environment variables** are used to configure MULIST server.
+**Environment variables** are used to configure MULETTER server.
 You can also use `config.js` if in some cases you cannot set them.

 `PORT (80 | 443 | ...)` is required and must be an integer.